chartsquared/C-2/README.md

 ![ChartAJ](chartaj.png)

 ### Module 1
 Module 1 is responsible for domain grounding, leveraging insights from the extensive chart literature in prominent venues.
 Three essential factors (1) Task, (2) Purpose, and (3) Audience are decomposed from the user query through `prompts/AJ_SD.txt`.
-Then, it is fused with the Basic Criteria (b, general and high-level criteria for chart evaluations) assigned to `basic_criteria` variable in `autojudge.py`, establishing <i>q-specific criteria</i>-specializing the general Basic Criteria (b) with `prompts/AJ_criteria_establishment.txt` prompt.
+Then, it is fused with the Basic Criteria (general, high-level criteria for chart evaluation) assigned to `basic_criteria` variable in `autojudge.py`, establishing <i>q-specific criteria</i>-specializing the general Basic Criteria with `prompts/AJ_criteria_establishment.txt` prompt.

 ### Module 2
-Module 2 is in charge of binarizing the <i>q-specific criteria</i> into Yes or No questions and evaluating the questions through additional subjective or objective filtering.
+Module 2 is in charge of binarizing the <i>q-specific criteria</i> into Yes or No questions and evaluating the questions.
 The prompt for binarization is provided in `prompts/AJ_create_eval_q.txt`, and the prompt for evaluation is in `prompts/AJ_execute_eval.txt`.

 ### Module 3
 Module 3 makes each evaluation QA set to be categorized into four actions—RETAIN, EDIT, ADD, or DISCARD.
 These evaluations are then converted into actionable code feedback.
 We provide the prompt `prompts/AJ_generate_feedback.txt` for generating code centric feedback.